1973 Macdonald Brier

 The 1973 Macdonald Brier, the Canadian men's national curling championship was held from March 5 to 11, 1973 at the Klondike Gardens in Edmonton, Alberta.
 The total attendance for the week was 37,575.

 The event was memorable for having particularly bad ice conditions, considered by some as the "worst (Brier ice) ever manufactured".
 There was a great thickness of frost on the ice, which was also dotted by tiny pools of water.

-Despite not being considered favorites, Team Saskatchewan, who was skipped by Harvey Mazinke adapted best to the poor ice conditions and captured the Brier tankard as they finished round robin play with a 9–1 record.
+Despite not being considered favourites, Team Saskatchewan, who was skipped by Harvey Mazinke adapted best to the poor ice conditions and captured the Brier tankard as they finished round robin play with a 9–1 record.
 This was Saskatchewan's sixth Brier title overall and the only title that Mazinke skipped.

 Mazinke's rink would go onto represent Canada in the 1973 Air Canada Silver Broom, the men's world curling championship on home soil in Regina, Saskatchewan where they won the silver medal.

 This was the first Brier in which teams were allowed to concede games before all ends were complete as long as ten ends were played.